 The ambassador sneered.
 ‘How could you possibly know all of this?’

-‘Simple,’ Lana replied, ‘I have access to genuine inside information.’
+‘Simple,’ Jamal replied, ‘I have access to genuine inside information.’

 ‘I’m sorry young lady but I don’t believe you.’

 Jamal smirked and then stood up.
 ‘But the Americans will,’ she said, as she walked towards the door.
 ‘They have suspected Russia of lying for some time, and now that Russia has pulled out of the Intermediate-Range Nuclear Forces Treaty, Iran could offer the Americans concrete evidence to support their claims.
 A massive negotiating chip, wouldn’t you agree?’

 ‘Do you expect me to believe that you would sell that information to the Americans?—after what they did to your country!’

 Jamal stopped and slowly turned around.
 ‘America, Saddam, ISIS, they’re all the same—innocent people always die.
 And for thirty-million dollars, Ambassador, I would sell my mother to the Americans!’
 Jamal then walked to the door and reached for the handle.
 ‘Thank you for your time and the delicious Yazdi cakes.’

 ‘…Please!—Wait a moment!’ he called out, in a conciliatory tone—‘We need to talk.
 Please—come back and sit down.’